NobelShaji/ai-assisted-etl/README.md

 - `sql/02_*.sql`: feature engineering
 - `sql/03_*.sql`: data-quality checks

+📊 Quick EDA Snapshots

+The notebook notebooks/01_taxi_eda.ipynb connects to DuckDB and explores the Gold table.
+Some of the plots saved to docs/images/:

+Trip distance distribution

+Trip duration distribution

+Average fare by time of day

+Tip behavior and fare relationship

 ## 💼 Why this project matters for analytics roles

 This project is designed to look like a realistic piece of a modern data stack: